att/ast/CONTRIBUTING.md

 system's malloc implementation if it supports such things via environment variables.
 That flag can be ommitted but its use is recommended.

+### Testing with ASAN -- AddressSanitizer

+At the moment this only works on Linux using gcc.

+Configure with `meson -DASAN=true -Dbuild-api-tests=false`.
+Then build with `ninja` as usual.
+Run the tests with `meson test --setup=asan`.

+You will need to install the `llvm-symbolizer` tool if the gcc version is less than 4.9.3.
+For example, on OpenSuse 42.3 you'll need to run `sudo zypper install llvm`.

 ### Testing with Valgrind

 The `valgrind` tool is invaluable for finding bugs that may only manifest in